An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases

+The other graphs show the voltages $V_1$ and $V_2$ across capacitors C1 and C2, which are well below the maximum working voltage of ceramic capacitors such as the ATC 100B series and air dielectric trimmers.
+With respect to the well-established approach of L-matching the coil impedance creating a resonant LC network, our design improves the bandwidth of more than a factor of 2 while considerably reducing the voltage across the matching capacitor, at the cost of a lower Q-factor (by a factor less than 2).
 In our simulations, the coil has been modeled as a LR series, whose values are based on vector impedance measurements of the actual coil build [see Fig.~\ref{fig:coil}(c)].
 Given the low RF frequencies involved and the small dimensions, no parasitic resonance was observed, so the model turned out to be particularly simple -- no parallel capacitance is included.
 As described in the following paragraphs, measurements and simulations are in close agreement.